sena-00/bandit/README.md

 This whole process will repeat until we have a final, readable file with the password.
 Using `file` we can see that we have a *tar*.
 - Rename the file `mv newdata newdata.tar`
 - Decompress the file `tar -xf newdata.tar`
 - A new file has appeared: data5.bin.
-Run `file data5.bin`, it is shown as a POSIX tar archive.
-Change the name with `mv data5.bin data5.tar`.
+Run `file data5.bin`.
+A POSIX tar archive is shown.
+Rename it with `mv data5.bin data5.tar`.
 Now use  `tar -xf data5.tar`.
 - A new file has appeared: data6.bin.
+Run `file data6.bin`.
+A bzip2 file is shown.
+Rename it with `mv data6.bin data6.bz2`.
+Now use `bzip2 -d data6.bz2`
+- A the old data6 is now a .tar file.
+Run `mv data6 data6.tar` and then `tar -xf data6.tar`.